-If you were to force your changes into the repository, Git would place them immediately after the point at which you pulled them, so they would go before the pushes A and B. However, doing so would rewrite the history of the repository and make it very difficult for other users to synchronize since they would have to somehow wedge their changes at some point before the current HEAD of the repository.
+If you were to force your changes into the repository, Git would place them immediately after the point at which you pulled them, so they would go before the pushes A and B. However, doing so would rewrite the history of the repository and make it very difficult for other users to Forcing Changes Developer's Guide synchronize since they would have to somehow wedge their changes at some point before the current HEAD of the repository.
 This situation is shown by the second line of pushes.